10,000+ shipped to 44 countries since 2012

 Designed to last

-A tool as valuable as The Present, must operate continuously for a long, long time.
+An instrument as valuable as The Present must operate continuously for a long, long time.
 Each piece is designed from the ground up for longevity, and assembled carefully in Burlington, Vermont.

 Every unit is soldered, programmed, tested, and assembled by hand.
 It uses a custom low-power movement engineered for continuous, decades-long operation.